swelljoe/spinner/README.md

 # spinner
 POSIX compatible spinner function with colors and Unicode (more like Fun-icode, am I right?) graphics.

-It currently supports and is regularly tested on reasonably modern bash, dash, and zsh, as well as Linux and Windows terminals.
+It currently supports and is regularly tested on reasonably modern bash, dash, and the FreeBSD Bourne sh, as well as Linux and Windows terminals.

 A simple to use spinner with asynchronous behavior (start a process, run your spinner, touch a file when finished, spinner stops).
 It has a variety of spinner options, and cycles through colors by default.